Elton-Ge/E-goshopping/README.md

-# Ego-shopping-system
+# E-goshopping
 ---

-Ego Shopping System is a online shopping website.
+E-go Shopping is a online shopping website.
 It uses a distributed system architecture .
 The core technical stacks are shown as below
 - Core technical stacks
     - Spring Security